M66B/FairEmail/FAQ.md

 * LOGIN
 * PLAIN
 * NTLM (untested)
-* XOAUTH2 (used when a Google account is selected)

 SASL authentication methods, like CRAM-MD5, are not supported because [JavaMail for Android](https://javaee.github.io/javamail/Android) does not support SASL authentication.